nicoleciceron/nicoleciceron.github.io/README.md

     ![repo](Images/add-repo-shortcut.png)

-2. Inside your repository, add the files **README.md** and **index.md**.
+2. Inside your repository, click on **Add file** and create the files **README.md** and **index.md**.
     > The README file will just contain descriptions on what your page is about.
-For this tutuorial, this file will just conatin a description telling that your site is a sttic website displaying your resume.
+For this tutorial, this file will just conatin a description telling that your site is a sttic website displaying your resume.
 You can include the process on how you did the process of hosting your site, just like this tutorial.

     ![add](Images/add-two-files.png)